hove-io/ntfs-specification/ntfs_en.md

 (1) Specifies the data type :

-* 0 - These are theoretical data
+* 0 - These are planned data
-* 1 - These are strike or revised data
+* 1 - These are adjusted or strike data
 * 2 - These are D-Day production data ?

 ### frequencies.txt (optional)